Existence of uniform Temple charts and applications to null distance: Introduction

 In this article we prove that Temple charts can be constructed in a uniform way, as stated in the following theorem depicted in Figure~\ref{fig:unif-Temple}:

-\begin{thm} Every $p\in N^{n+1}$ has a neighborhood, $U_p\subset N^{n+1}$, with the property that each point $q\in U_p$, has a Temple chart that covers $U_p$ as follows: \be \Phi_{q,\eta}:W_q\to \Phi_{q,\eta}(W_q) \textrm{ such that } U_p \subseteq \Phi_{q,\eta}(W_q). \ee Here each $\eta=\eta_q$ with $\eta(0)=q$ is a member of a smooth collection of timelike geodesics perpendicular to a fixed spacelike hypersurface, $\Sigma_p$, that contains $p$. \end{thm}
+\begin{thm} Every $p\in N^{n+1}$ has a neighborhood, $U_p\subset N^{n+1}$, with the property that each point $q\in U_p$, has a Temple chart that covers $U_p$ as follows: \be \Phi_{q,\eta}:W_q \to \Phi_{q,\eta}(W_q) \textrm{ such that } U_p \subseteq \Phi_{q,\eta}(W_q). \ee Here each $\eta=\eta_q$ with $\eta(0)=q$ is a member of a smooth collection of timelike geodesics perpendicular to a fixed spacelike hypersurface, $\Sigma_p$, that contains $p$. \end{thm}

 Throughout this paper we will refer to any neighborhood, $U_p$, with the properties described in Theorem~\ref{thm:unif-Temple-intro} as a {\em uniform Temple neighborhood} and any of its Temple charts satisfying (\ref{eq:unif-chart}) as a {\em uniform Temple chart}.
-Our notion of a uniform Temple neighborhood is similar to the notion of a uniform normal neighborhood in Riemannian Geometry.
+Our notion of a uniform Temple neighborhood is similar to the notion of a uniform normal neighborhood in Riemannian Geometry, see e.g. Kobayashi and Nomizu \cite[Chapter 3, Theorem 8.7]{KobayashiNomizu}.
 However, since Temple charts are not diffeomorphisms, we cannot simply apply the Inverse Function Theorem to produce our uniform Temple neighborhood as is done in Riemannian Geometry to prove the existence of uniform normal neighborhoods.
-The key ingredients of our proof are local estimates for Lorentzian geodesics and their Jacobi fields, as well as framed exponential maps and their normal radii that we use to control the size of uniform Temple neighborhoods.
-Having discussed these preliminaries in Section \ref{sec:Prelim}, in Section~\ref{sec:Temple} we describe Temple's construction in more detail (in Theorem~\ref{thm-opt}), then restate our Theorem~\ref{thm:unif-Temple-intro} more precisely (in Theorem~\ref{th-uniform-Temple}), and then prove this result through a series of lemmas.
+Instead, we prove Theorem \ref{thm:unif-Temple-intro} by first showing that for a point \( p \in N \), there is a neighborhood \( V \) of \( p \) and a fixed radius \( r > 0 \) such that for each point \( q \in V \) there is a Temple chart \( \Phi_q \) defined on the cylinder of this radius \( r \).
+To achieve this, in Section \ref{sec:Prelim} we establish local estimates for Lorentzian geodesics and their Jacobi fields, as well as framed exponential maps and their normal radii, that are subsequently used to define the radius \( r \) as above.
+After the existence of the neighborhood \( V \) has been proven, the conclusion of Theorem \ref{thm:unif-Temple-intro} follows at once from Brouwer's theorem of invariance of domain.
+We note that Temple's original construction is described in more detail in Section~\ref{sec:Temple} (see Theorem~\ref{thm-opt}), and our Theorem~\ref{thm:unif-Temple-intro} is restated more precisely as Theorem~\ref{th-uniform-Temple} which is proven in Section \ref{sec:construction}.